mlemort/NiceThings/README.md

 pod 'NiceThings'
 ```

-or just add the subspecs you want see below.
+or just add the subspecs you want, see below.

 ## Subspecs